-Despite having no functions in common, the INTJ and INTP personality types often arrive at surprisingly similar worldviews.
-Since both types seek an understanding of themselves and the world, they can enjoy extensive discussions and find common ground on any number of topics.
-Whatever their similarities, INTJs and INTPs also differ in some important ways.
-Often times, these differences can seem subtle and require careful analysis to understand their origin.
-In this post, I hope to do just that, to get a better grasp on some key INTP-INTJ differences.
+Despite having no functions (e.g., Ti, Ni, etc.) in common, the INTJ and INTP personality types often develop surprisingly similar worldviews.
+Since both types seek an understanding of themselves and the world, they can enjoy extensive discussions and find common ground on myriad issues.

-Outwardly, distinguishing INTJs from INTPs is generally not all that difficult.
-Since INTJs extravert their Thinking (Te), an outsider quickly encounters their rational nature.
-INTJs are articulate, measured, and direct in their speech.
-They see themselves as strong debaters and are undeterred in challenging those making dubious assertions about truth.
-It pains them to allow untruth to go unchallenged.
+Outwardly, distinguishing INTJs from INTPs is typically not that difficult.
+Since INTJs extravert their thinking (Te), an outsider quickly encounters their rational nature.
+INTJs are usually articulate, measured, and direct in their speech.
+Undeterred in challenging spurious or poorly framed arguments, they can be formidable debaters.
+It truly pains this type to see falsities and fallacies go unchallenged.

-INTPs, on the other hand, extravert Intuition (Ne) and Feeling (Fe).
-These functions allow INTPs to blend more easily into social situations.
-Assuming they are not overly awkward or anxious, they may, at least initially, remain relatively undistinguished from other types.
-Because their Fe is inferior, INTPs tend to be far less comfortable directly challenging others’ assertions.
-INTPs are more selective when it comes to asserting their own views or displaying their rational side.
-They are disposed to posing questions or positing possibilities (Ne) rather than making strong assertions (Fe) in intellectual discussions.
+The INTP, on the other hand, extraverts intuition (Ne) and feeling (Fe).
+In contradistinction to the confrontational nature of Te, these functions prompt INTPs to blend and harmonize in social situations.
+Assuming they are not overly awkward or anxious, INTPs may, at least initially, remain relatively undistinguished from other types.
+Because their extraverted judging function (Fe) is inferior, INTPs are usually less comfortable challenging others’ assertions in a direct and aggressive manner.
+They are more selective when it comes to asserting their own views or displaying the rational side of their personality.
+They prefer to pose questions or explore possibilities (Ne) rather than make firm assertions or professions.

-INTJs who were abused, mistreated, or whose Fi was otherwise deeply affected may also develop strong interests in F matters, especially understanding their own personal past.
-They may spend significant time trying to analyze their childhood, trying to make sense of what happened and understand who they are as individuals (Fi).
-In such INTJs, one can often trace a connection between their Fi feelings and their Te objectives.
-In many cases, the things that are most disturbing to INTJs, both to their Fi and Ni, are the things they hope to understand and remedy.
-So it is not merely shortcomings in rational systems (Te) that motivate INTJs, but also negative experiences or feelings (Fi).
-The degree to which Fi plays a role in a given INTJs’ concerns and interests will vary according to his or her experiences (This may also impact whether an INTJ scores as an Enneagram 5w6 (lower Fi involvement) or 5w4 (higher Fi involvement)).
+That said, INTJs who were abused, mistreated, or whose Introverted Feeling (Fi) was otherwise deeply affected may develop strong interests in feeling (F)-related matters, especially understanding their own personal past.
+They may spend significant time analyzing their childhood, trying to make sense of their experiences and what they mean looking forward.
+Indeed, one can often trace a connection between INTJs’ Fi past experiences and their Te objectives.
+Namely, the things that are most disturbing to INTJs, whether to their Fi sense of justice or their Ni sense of truth, are often the same things they are striving to understand and remedy.
+So it’s not merely rational systems (Te) that motivate INTJs, but also perceived personal and societal injustices (Fi).

-Despite their knack for problem solving, INTJs may struggle to find their niche in the world because of their strong idealism and perfectionism.
-Some INTJs don’t just want to solve any problem, but the problems that have the biggest impact on the world at large.
+Despite their penchant for problem solving, INTJs may struggle to find their niche in the world because of their strong idealism and perfectionism.
+INTJs don’t just want to solve any problem, but the biggest and most impactful ones.
 This is not necessarily a bad thing.
-If there is a personality type that can see the big picture and zero-in on its most pressing issues, it is probably the INTJ.
-An INTJ friend of mine is always talking about “leverage points.”
-His goal is to identify the key leverage points in the system, issues that he feels are the most foundational and play the largest role in the world’s problems.
-Their interests in such big picture issues may lead some INTJs to abstain from more ordinary career roles and function instead as outside analysts.
+If there is a personality type that can effectively grasp the big picture and zero in on its most pressing issues, it is probably the INTJ.
+An INTJ friend of mine is always talking about leverage points.
+He’s obsessed with identifying the key leverage points in whatever system he happens to be concerned with (to the INTJ mind, everything can be construed as a system).

-Since their dominant Judging function is directed inwardly (Ti), INTPs tend to be more interested in understanding themselves and finding wisdom than they are in directly changing the world.
-As is true for many INFPs, the self—its structure, nature, health, and identity—is a constant reference point for INTPs.
-While INTJs may display some of this because of their Introversion and their tertiary Fi, it is typically to a lesser degree.
-Since Te comes before Fi in their functional stack, INTJs are, wittingly or not, generally willing to sacrifice some degree of self-understanding (Fi) for the sake of working to improve the world (Te).
-This would be far more unusual for INTPs, who first priority is finding wisdom and self-knowledge.
+Since INTPs’ dominant judging function, Introverted Thinking (Ti), is directed inwardly, they tend to be more interested in understanding and improving themselves than changing the world.
+Like many INFPs, the self—its structure, nature, health, and identity—is a consistent source of interest and reference for INTPs.
+While INTJs may exhibit some measure of this because of their introversion and tertiary Fi, it is typically to a lesser degree.

-With this in mind, we can see how INTJs and INTPs work in different directions.
-INTJs focus in a more direct way on ways the world can be improved and, in the process, come to better understand themselves (Fi).
-INTPs, by contrast, focus first on understanding and improving themselves (Ti) and, in the process, hope to provide a roadmap for others to do the same (Fe).
-The way of the Buddha is in many ways characteristic of the INTP approach—figure out how to save yourself first, then help others do the same.
-In this light, the idea of grassroots or “bottom-up” change holds particular appeal for INTPs.
+With this in mind, we can see how INTJs and INTPs might work in different directions.
+INTJs aim to understand and improve external systems (Te) and, in the process, come to better understand themselves (Fi).
+By contrast, INTPs focus on clarifying their self-understanding and personal philosophy (Ti-Ne) and, in the process, gradually refine their roadmap for “how to live” (Fe).
+The way of the Buddha epitomizes the INTP approach—first figure out how to save yourself (Ti), then show others how they might do the same (Fe).